 Dimensions states that the service area defined by AAMC for cardiac surgery includes nearly one half of the area of Prince George's County and northern and central Calvert County.
 It notes that these areas are within PGHC's service area, as defined by travel time, which is inconsistent with AAMC's projection that no cardiac surgery discharges will shift from PGHC to AAMC.
-PGHC points out that the low number of cases at PGHC in 2012 and 2013 are not an exception to the requirements of this standard (DI #30GF, p.
+PGHC points out that the low number of cases at PGHC in 2012 and 2013 are not an exception to the requirements of this standard.
+(DI #30GF, p.
 8).
-It states that a cardiac surgery program at AAMC will be detrimental to PGHC's efforts to rebuild the program by shifting cases to AAMC that would otherwise use the PGHC program, noting that the efforts by UMMS and PGHC to rebuild the program have, to date, been successful (DI #30GF, pp. 9-11).
+It states that a cardiac surgery program at AAMC will be detrimental to PGHC's efforts to rebuild the program by shifting cases to AAMC that would otherwise use the PGHC program, noting that the efforts by UMMS and PGHC to rebuild the program have, to date, been successful.
+(DI #30GF, pp. 9-11).
 It notes that, in FY 2012, approximately 372 Prince George's County residents received cardiac surgery from MedStar WHC, George Washington University Hospital, and Washington Adventist Hospital, about 75% of the total county residents who obtained cardiac surgery in that year.
-PGHC points out that AAMC projects that 233 cases will be shifted from those hospitals to AAMC (DI #30GF, pp. 11-12).
+PGHC points out that AAMC projects that 233 cases will be shifted from those hospitals to AAMC.
+(DI #30GF, pp. 11-12).

-Dimensions further notes that AAMC did not demonstrate that its cardiac surgery program will not compromise the financial viability of the PGHC service.
-It states that PGHC has made a significant investment in rebuilding its cardiac surgery program, estimated to have a fixed cost of \$4.8 million (DI #30GF, p.
+Dimensions further notes that AAMC failed to demonstrate that its cardiac surgery program will not compromise the financial viability of PGHC's cardiac surgery service.
+It states that PGHC has made a significant investment in rebuilding its cardiac surgery program, estimated to have a fixed cost of \$4.8 million.
+(DI #30GF, p.
 14).
-AAMC also is faulted by BWMC for not addressing impact on PGHC under paragraph (b)(iii) of the standard.
+BWMC also faulted AAMC for not addressing impact on PGHC under subparagraph (b)(iii) of the standard.
 While PGHC did not have 100 to 199 cases in 2012, 2013, or 2014, case volume achieved in the early months of 2015 indicate that PGHC will have 100 or more cardiac surgery cases in 2015.
-Dimensions states that the loss of 20 to 23 cardiac surgery cases would reduce PGHC's projected cardiac surgery case volume of 116 in 2016 to fewer than 100 cases, specifically, between 93 and 96 cases (DI #30GF, p.
+Dimensions states that the loss of 20 to 23 cardiac surgery cases would reduce PGHC's projected cardiac surgery case volume of 116 in 2016 to fewer than 100 cases, specifically, between 93 and 96 cases.
+(DI #30GF, p.
 17).

-Dimensions urged the Commission to consider the impact of AAMC's project on PGHC in the future, when considering this standard, even though PGHC does not perform 200 cases per annum.
+Dimensions urges the Commission to consider the impact of AAMC's project on PGHC in the future, when considering this standard, even though PGHC does not perform 200 cases per annum.
 It projects that PGHC will perform 220 cases in FY 2022.
-If AAMC shifts 44 cases in the Prince George's County portion of the defined AAMC service area from PGHC, based on an assumption that AAMC will get 40% of the total cases from these 15 zip code areas, Dimensions projects that this will constitute an impact that drops an existing program from above 200 cases to below 200 cases (i.e., to 176 cases) (DI #30GF, pp. 18-20).
+If AAMC shifts 44 cases in the Prince George's County portion of the defined AAMC service area from PGHC, based on an assumption that AAMC will get 40% of the total cases from these 15 zip code areas, Dimensions projects that this will constitute an impact that drops an existing program from above 200 cases to below 200 cases (i.e., to 176 cases).
+(DI #30GF, pp. 18-20).

-In June, 2016, Dimensions filed supplemental comments, noting that it had been successful in reaching an annual case volume of 100 cases in 2015 (DI #62GF) and renewed its opposition to the AAMC project on the basis of its likely negative impact on the ability of PGHC to continue to grow its program and reach the target caseload of the State Health Plan.
+In June 2016, Dimensions filed supplemental comments, noting that PGHC had been successful in reaching an annual case volume of 100 cases in 2015.
+(DI #62GF).
+Dimensions renewed its opposition to AAMC's proposed program on the basis of its likely negative impact on PGHC's ability to continue to grow its cardiac surgery program and reach the target caseload in the Cardiac Surgery Chapter.